psusecurity/psusecurity.github.io/README.md

 Welcome to the 2018 Penn State Cybersecurity Competition, a security contest sponsored by NSA (National Security Agency)!

-This competition is a 2-stage cyber competition on crash forensics against memory corruption attacks.
+This competition is a 2-stage (i.e., two rounds) cyber competition on crash forensics against memory corruption attacks.
 Being different from existing Capture the Flag (CTF) competitions, which focus on skills such as reverse-engineering, network sniffing, and cryptanalysis, our competition focuses on software vulnerability identification.
 In other words, the skills  required for this contest include memory forensics, and dynamic and static analysis of vulnerable programs.

 The main goal of the competition is to serve as an educational exercise helping participants gain essential experience in finding security loopholes that may be found in commonly available software.
 In addition, the contest aims to attract a diverse population of students to the field of cybersecurity.
 The contest will produce a collection of core dumps attributable to real-world memory corruption attacks.
 We will make these core dumps publicly available as a resource to cybersecurity educators and researchers.